sfletche/til/js/array-from.md

 bar(17, 23, 42);
 ```

-UPDATE:  A still more convenient way for creating an array from an array-like object...
+UPDATE:  Use the spread operator (...) for an even more convenient way to create an array from an array-like object...

 ```
 function foo() {